JonasToth/depth-conversions/docs/compilation.md

 system with a modern toolchain.
 The project relies on **C++17** and does not attempt to be backwards compatible.

+## Don't

+The project provide `docker` images with the binaries included.
+You can download prebuilt binaries as well, they do not rely on any dynamic dependencies except the system libraries.
+If you `libc` is new enough, they should work out of the box!

+This is not the case for `RedHat Enterprise 5` (or `centos 5`).

+## But I need to build from source

 You can try `./scripts/ci/normal_build.bash` for building, it will create the directory `build` inside the root of you repository and build there.
 This script is controlled via environment variables and fairly easy to